BenjaminVanRyseghem/next-action-clojure/README.md

 The `info.json` file is structured like this:

     {
-    	"api-token": "Todoist API token.
-The API token is accessible in Settings -> Account", "someday-label": "Label of your GTD `Someday` project", "list-prefix": "Prefix for your projects that should be considered as lists", "next-action-label": "Label name for your next action tasks.
-If it does not exists, it will be created", "parallel-postfix": "Postfix indicating a project should handle its tasks in parallel way" }
+    	"api-token": "String - Todoist API token.
+The API token is accessible in Settings -> Account", "someday-label": "String - Label of your GTD `Someday` project", "list-prefix": "String - Prefix for your projects that should be considered as lists", "next-action-label": "String - Label name for your next action tasks.
+If it does not exists, it will be created", "parallel-postfix": "String - Postfix indicating a project should handle its tasks in parallel way", "sleeping-time": Int - Time between to iterations }

 ## Credits